Steve Cohen (businessman): Philanthropy

 Cohen has given $715 million to philanthropic causes throughout his life, including to charitable causes relating to veterans and children's health.

 Cohen serves on the board of trustees of the New York-based Robin Hood Foundation.

 Via the Steven & Alexandra Cohen Foundation, the Cohens have donated to projects involved in health, education, arts and culture, and the New York community.
 In 2014, the Cohen Foundation provided funding, via the New York University Langone Center, for the study of post-traumatic stress and traumatic brain injury.
 The foundation gave a grant in excess of $100,000 to the Bruce Museum of Arts and Science in 2014.
 In 2019, the foundation contributed $50 million of the more than $400 million raised for the New York Museum of Modern Art.
 The museum announced in 2017 that MoMA's largest contiguous gallery will be called the Steven and Alexandra Cohen Center for Special Exhibitions.
 Cohen is on the board of the MoMa and LA MOCA.
+In 2024, the foundation gave a $116 million gift to LaGuardia Community College, which became the largest donation of any US community college.

 In April 2016, Cohen announced the creation and a commitment of $275 million to the Cohen Veterans Network.
-The CVN's goal is to establish mental health centers for veterans and their families throughout the U.S. The goal is the establishment of 20–25 centers by 2020.
+The CVN's goal is to establish mental-health centers for veterans and their families throughout the United States.
+The goal was the establishment of 20–25 centers by 2020.

 Cohen Veterans Bioscience, also funded by Cohen, conducts research into the effects of posttraumatic stress disorder on combat veterans.

 Politics

-In 2015, Steven Cohen and his wife, Alexandra, donated $2.25 million to a Super PAC called America Leads that supported Chris Christie's presidential candidacy.
+In 2015, Cohen and his wife, Alexandra, donated $2.25 million to a Super PAC called America Leads that supported Chris Christie's presidential candidacy.

 In 2017, Cohen contributed $1 million to Donald Trump's inauguration.

 In 2021, Cohen donated $500,000 to a Super PAC supporting Andrew Yang's candidacy in the 2021 New York City Democratic mayoral primary, and a further $1.5 million to a Super PAC supporting Eric Adams.